approach0/docs/content/en/devops.md

 on top of these to bootstrap on IaaS services, deploy and inspect logs.

 ### CI/CD
-Github Actions is used for Approach Zero CI/CD, usually each [Approach Zero code repository](https://github.com/organizations/approach0) has a `deploy` branch which you can push to and trigger Github workflows, for example, to invoke webhooks, build and push Docker images to different Docker registry providers.
+Github Actions is used for Approach Zero CI/CD, usually each code repository of the project has a `deploy` branch which you can push to and trigger Github workflows, for example, to invoke webhooks, build and push Docker images to different Docker registry providers.

 Those workflows are defined in `.github/workflows` directory of each repository.

-On Github, across the Github organization, we have created several [secrets](https://github.com/organizations/approach0/settings/secrets/actions) necessary for CI/CD jobs, including
+On Github, across the [approach0 organization](https://github.com/organizations/approach0), we have created several [secrets](https://github.com/organizations/approach0/settings/secrets/actions) necessary for CI/CD jobs, including

 * `DOCKERHUBPASSWORD`: Password for DockerHub registry
 * `UCLOUDUSERNAME` and `UCLOUDPASSWORD`: Credentials for UHub registry